ITU-BDSA23-GROUP27/Chirp/docs/report.md

 Note: A few scenarios can occur when trying to authenticate with GitHub:

-1. When playwright clicks `Sign in` from the homepage’s navigation bar, the following GitHub authentication site should appear.
+1. When Playwright clicks `Sign in` from the homepage’s navigation bar, the following GitHub authentication site should appear.

 <!-- image of GitHub authorization page -->
 ![GitHub authorization page](images/GitHub_Authorization_SeedDB.png)